xthing/basic_blog/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+*Cchanges made to css under app/assets/stylesheets for posts and practices.

 * System dependencies